aylasteh/PLush/README.md

 tests/examples are in the tests folder, see README.md in folder for more information

 ## how to run:
-run setup.sh on the latest Ubuntu LTS release to install all dependencies
+run setup.sh on the latest Ubuntu LTS release to install all dependencies <br/>

 ./splush "filename".pl  -> create .o and executable  <br/>
 ./splush --tree "filename".pl -> prints abstract syntax tree <br/>
     (When trying out this function I would recommend not using it on the longest programm as the AST can get quite long.
 A recommended test programm is example1.pl) <br/>
 ./splush --optimize "filename".pl -> wenn used to execute file, the tree optimizers will be applied <br/>

-./"filename" -> run file
+./\textless{}filename" -> run file

+note:  <br/>
+if llvm missing, check the path to python (line 10 in splush)

 # PLush
 PLush compiler